CancerRxGene/gdsctools/doc/source/index.rst

 :download:`IC50 example <../../share/data/test_IC50.csv>`, which is required as an input.

+Another data set is used for the analysis but can be replaced by yours.
+The default data set contains a small set of genomic features and can be downladed:
+:download:`GenomicFeature example <../../share/data/genomic_features.tsv.gz>`, and adapted to your needs.

 .. seealso:: See :ref:`standalone` for more details about the
     standalone application.